Azure/autorest/Documentation/swagger_handling.md

 ### `byte[]`, `DateTimeOffset`, `int`, `long`
 - **`byte[]`**
-In order to generated `byte` arrays in the generated code, the property of the Swagger definition should have `string` as its type and `byte` as its format.
+In order to represent `byte` arrays in the generated code, the property of the Swagger definition should have `string` as its type and `byte` as its format.

 - **`DateTimeOffset`**
-AutoRest generate `DateTimeOffset` typed variables in generated C# code for Swagger properties that have `string` as the type and `date-time` as the format.
+AutoRest generates `DateTimeOffset` typed variables in generated C# code for Swagger properties that have `string` as the type and `date-time` as the format.

 - **`int` / `long`**
 Both `int` and `long` variables in the generated code correspond to `integer` types in Swagger properties.
 If the format of the Swagger property is `int32`, `int` will be generated; if the format is `int64`, `long` will be generated.
 If the format field of the Swagger property is not set, AutoRest will default the format to `int32`.